Hyaluronic acid and autologous blood therapy as alternatives to endoprosthesis?

 How do hyaluronic acid and autologous blood therapy work?

 - Hyaluronic acid is injected directly into the joint, where it acts as a lubricant and shock absorber.
-It can improve joint gliding and reduce inflammation, especially in so-called "dry" arthrosis, where the joint is painful due to friction.
+It can improve joint glide and reduce inflammation, especially in so‑called "dry" arthroses, where the joint is painful due to friction.

-- Autologous blood therapy (ACP/PRP) is based on concentrated platelets that are rich in growth factors.
-These stimulate tissue regeneration, alleviate inflammation, and promote cell renewal, which can be helpful in pain relief.
+- Autologous blood therapy (ACP/PRP) is based on concentrated platelets, which are rich in growth factors.
+These stimulate tissue regeneration, alleviate inflammation and promote cell renewal, which can be helpful for pain relief.

 Areas of application and effectiveness in advanced osteoarthritis